 Personal motorized vehicles may not be parked or stored inside any campus buildings.

 Specific parking designations are identified for residential and commuting students, as well as faculty, staff and affiliated personnel.
 On weekdays, between 8:00 am and 4:00 pm during Fall and Spring terms, residential students are not permitted to park in Hubbard/McCann, Serrick Campus Center, or Dana Hall parking lots.
-In addition, residential student vehicles are prohibited at the Weaner Community Center, McMaster Gym, Dix Tennis Courts, or Coressel Stadium parking lots AT ALL TIMES.
+In addition, residential student vehicles are prohibited at the Weaner Community Center and McMaster Gym AT ALL TIMES.
+Residential parking at the Dix Tennis Courts or Coressel Stadium parking lots is prohibited on all HOME GAME DAYS.
 Tickets will be issued for violations.

 The College has established basic regulations in order to have proper control of the operation of motorized vehicles.
 These motorized vehicle regulations are updated annually and are distributed to students when vehicles are registered each year.
 When these regulations are not followed, a student can expect to be issued a ticket, have the vehicle towed, or lose the privilege of having a vehicle on campus.
 In extreme cases of misconduct involving motorized vehicles, a student may be suspended from the College.
 The owner of a motorized vehicle will be held responsible for any fines or costs incurred in connection with the use or misuse of a motorized vehicle on-campus.
 Any fines incurred must be paid in the Business Office within ten days from the date of posting to the student account.

 According to Ohio law, all motor vehicles must carry personal and property liability insurance.
 The College has no liability, and assumes none, for a student driving or riding in a private car, nor does the College assume any responsibility for the loss or damage to motorized vehicles brought to campus or for liability whatsoever related to the ownership or use of student vehicles.